 A Tasmanian Winter is a splendid thing.
 As the days slowly get shorter and the summer months draw to their inevitable close, it seems that Tasmania’s East Coast exhales gently, in contentment.

-Our cooler climate visitors savour the extra time indoors to read, draw, paint, write or process photo’s.
-Sometimes, they just switch off and watch some old movies, listen to music, meditate, sleep and just stop.
+Our cooler climate visitors savour the extra time indoors to read, draw, paint, or write.

 • The average day time temperature from June – September is around 14 or 15 degrees, very mild and great for walking